RV Calypso

 RV Calypso is a former British Royal Navy minesweeper converted into a research vessel for the oceanographic researcher Jacques Cousteau, equipped with a mobile laboratory for underwater field research.
-She was severely damaged in 1996 and was planned to undergo a complete refurbishment in 2009–2011.
+She was severely damaged in 1996 and was planned to undergo a complete refurbishment in 2009–2011 that has not been accomplished.
 The ship is named after the Greek mythological figure Calypso.

 World War II British minesweeper (1941–1947)

 Calypso was originally a minesweeper built by the Ballard Marine Railway Company of Seattle, Washington, United States for the United States Navy for loan to the British Royal Navy under lend-lease.
-A wooden-hulled vessel, she is built of Oregon pine.
+A wooden-hulled vessel, built of Oregon pine.

-She was a British yard minesweeper (BYMS) Mark 1 class motor minesweeper, laid down on 12 August 1941 with yard designation BYMS-26 and launched on 21 March 1942.
-She was commissioned into the Royal Navy in February 1943 as HMS J-826 and assigned to active service in the Mediterranean Sea, based in Malta, and was reclassified as BYMS-2026 in 1944.
+Originally constructed as a British yard minesweeper (BYMS) Mark 1 class motor minesweeper, laid down on 12 August 1941 with yard designation BYMS-26 and launched on 21 March 1942, and was commissioned into the Royal Navy in February 1943 as HMS J-826 and assigned to active service in the Mediterranean Sea, based in Malta, and was reclassified as BYMS-2026 in 1944.
 Following the end of World War II, she was decommissioned in July 1946 and laid up at Malta.
-On 1 August 1947 she was formally handed back to the US Navy and then struck from the US Naval Register, remaining in lay-up.
+On 1 August 1947 the vessel was formally handed back to the US Navy and then struck from the US Naval Register, remaining in lay-up.

 Maltese ferry (1949–1950)

-In May 1949 she was bought by Joseph Gasan of Malta, who had secured the mail contract on the ferry route between Marfa, in the north of Malta, and Mġarr, Gozo in 1947.
+In May 1949 the vessel was bought by Joseph Gasan of Malta, who had secured the mail contract on the ferry route between Marfa, in the north of Malta, and Mġarr, Gozo, in the south of Malta, in 1947.
 She was converted to a ferry and renamed Calypso G after the nymph Calypso, whose island of Ogygia was mythically associated with Gozo, entering service in March 1950.
-After only four months on the route, Gasan received an attractive offer and sold her.
+After only four months on the route, Gasan sold her to new owners.